maetl/calyx/README.md

 ## Usage

 Require the library and inherit from `Calyx::Grammar` to construct a set of rules to generate a text.
-All grammars require a `start` rule, which specifies the starting point for generating the text structure.

 ```ruby
 require 'calyx'